Iowa Social Work Licensing Requirements

 Question: Can individuals who received their social work degree in another country get their Iowa social work license?

 Answer: Yes, if they can provide proof of the equivalency of their education to a social work degree in the United States.
-Acceptable proof may be obtained from the Credentials Evaluation Service at the International Education Research Foundations, Inc..
+Acceptable proof may be obtained from the Credentials Evaluation Service at the International Education Research Foundation or similar organization.
 Another proof of credentialing option is to receive a certificate of equivalency from the CSWE.
-The prospective applicant must also provide a notarized copy of the diploma or certificate in social work from the country where the person completed the education.
-The applicant must pay any fees these organizations may charge.

 Question: May a person in the final semester of an MSW program take the ASWB test before graduation?

 Answer: Yes, if permission has been granted first by the Iowa Board of Social Work.
-The person must have the college submit a letter directly to the ASWB stating that the applicant is in the final semester of the program and wishes to take the ASWB examination.
-The letter should include the student’s expected graduation date.
-If permission is granted, then the student may take the test.
-After graduation, the student must have the college submit transcripts directly to the Board as part of the licensing procedure.
+You must submit a licensure application to the Board and have your MSW program submit a letter stating that you are in the final semester of the program.
+The letter should include your expected graduation date.
+If permission is granted, you may take the test.
+After graduation, you must have the school submit transcripts directly to the Board before you are able to become licensed.

 Question: If I have received an MSW, may I pay to have the ASWB Registry provide my college transcripts, examination scores, and any licenses from other states sent to the Board?

 Answer: Yes, if you have registered with that organization.
-Applications for this registry are available here.
+You can learn more about the registry at the ASWB website.

 1. Bureau of Labor Statistics, Local Area Unemployment Statistics: https://www.bls.gov/web/laus/laumstrk.htm